If it’s never our fault, we can’t take responsibility for it. If we can’t take responsibility for it, we’ll always be its victim.

 How to Stop Playing the Victim Card

-We are now going to spend some time breaking down a seven step process you can use to help you avoid falling into the victim mentality trap.
-These steps are pretty straightforward, however it will take conscious effort on your part to progressively implement each step.
-It is only through conscious implementation that you will generate the necessary insights you need to help move yourself forward in a more optimal way.
+We are now going to spend some time breaking down a seven-step process you can use to help you avoid falling into the victim mentality trap.
+These steps are pretty straightforward, however, it will take a conscious effort on your part to progressively implement each step.
+It is only through conscious implementation that you will generate the necessary insights you need to help move forward in a more optimal way.

 Step 1: Recognize Your Moment of Helplessness

 Your first step is to become aware of the fact that you are in a vulnerable position of helplessness.
 This is an important first step, because without recognition and without acknowledging the fact that you are actually feeling helpless, then you simply cannot move forward through this process.

 It is, however, paramount that you not only recognize your helplessness but also accept the fact that you are consciously choosing to see things from this limited and weakened perspective.
 Yes, you have in fact brought this upon yourself; and this is, of course, a good thing, because it means that you hold the power to shift your perspective with how you think about this situation moving forward.